snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/index.md

 ### State 3: Models out of sync

 If the `min_last_success` is less than the `max_last_success` it means the tagged models are out of sync, for example due to a particular model failing to execute successfully during the previous run or as part of catching up on a new model.
-The package will attempt to sync all models as far as it can.
+The package will attempt to sync all models as far as your backfill limit will allow.

 **`lower_limit`**: `min_last_success - snowplow__lookback_window_hours`
 **`upper_limit`**: `least(max_last_success, min_last_success + snowplow__backfill_limit_days)`